holepunchto/pear-docs/reference/pear/api.md

 If access to the screen is available, resolved value will be `'granted'`.

 Any other string indicates lack of permission.
 Possible values are `'granted'`, `'not-determined'`, `'denied'`, `'restricted'`, `'unknown'`.

+### `const success = await Pear.media.askForMediaAccess(mediaType)`

+Resolves to: `<Boolean>`

+Request access to the specified mediaType.
+Resolves to `true` if permission is granted.

+The mediaType can have the values `microphone` and `camera`.
+To leverage this API extra options need to be set which can be found in references.

+> There is no explicit `'screen'` option for this function unlike `Pear.getMediaAccessStatus`, as screen access is handled through [Electron's Screen Recording API](https://www.electronjs.org/docs/latest/api/desktop-capturer).
+This API calls the built-in Screen Recording API of macOS which prompts the user to manually grant access to the screen.

 ### `const success = await Pear.media.access.microphone()`